jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 A16: As you can see in the screenshot above, GAMESS thinks your radial grid is insufficient for this molecule and recommends the minimum requirement.
 So, all you need to do is: modify the radial grid in the .inp file to the recommended value.
 For example, in this example, you should modify NRAD0=99 and NRAD=99 in the .inp file to (at least) NRAD0=126 and NRAD=126, respectively.

+### Q17: Psi4: h5py Error
-Q17: I found the following error in output of running automr
+I found the following error in output of running automr
 ```
 File "h5py/h5.pyx", line 183, in h5py.h5.H5PYConfig.default_file_mode.__set__
 ValueError: Using default_file_mode other than 'r' is no longer supported.
 Pass the mode to h5py.File() instead.